-- Customers must be seated for table service and stay seated. - Tables must be arranged to keep parties at least six feet apart. - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - Face coverings are required at all times for employees and customers except while actively eating or drinking. - Bar games, including but not limited to pool, darts, shuffleboard and cornhole, are prohibited.
+- o Customers must be seated for table service and stay seated. - o Tables must be arranged to keep parties at least six feet apart. - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - Face coverings are required at all times for employees and customers except while actively eating or drinking. - o Bar games, including but not limited to pool, darts, shuffleboard and cornhole, are prohibited. - o Indoor live entertainment is prohibited.